-P. Exterior Finish
+O.P.
+Exterior Finish

-- 1. Select a finish material that will withstand extended weathering in the project location. - Desert and mountain localities: at a minimum three-coat cement stucco with metal expansion joints, or 3/8-inch, fiber-reinforced stucco on wire lath, on 1-inch foam insulation. - Mountain localities at higher elevations: various siding products (cementitious board or vinyl) may be substituted for stucco if warranted by the manufacturer for a minimum of 30 years.
+- 1. Select a finish material that will withstand extended weathering in the Project location. - Desert and mountain localities: at a minimum three-coat cement stucco with metal expansion joints, or 3/8-inch, fiber-reinforced stucco on wire lath, on 1-inch foam insulation. - Mountain localities at higher elevations: various siding products (cementitious board or vinyl) may be substituted for stucco if warranted by the manufacturer for a minimum of 30 years.

-Q. Site Lights
+P.O.
+Site Lights

-- 1. For security purposes, provide adequate site lighting, at the rear of all buildings in compliance with the recommendation of the Illuminating Engineering Society of North America (IESNA), pedestrian walkways, parking, corridors and stairways.
-Adhere to dark sky design strategies and minimize light trespass to adjacent properties (0.5 fc at property line) confirmed by a photometric study. - 2.
-Install daylight photocells or timers on all outdoor lighting for dusk to dawn operation.
+- For security purposes, provide adequate site lighting, especially at the rear of the all buildings in compliance with the recommendation of the Illuminating Engineering Society of North America (IESNA), and forpedestrian walkways, parking, corridors and stairways.
+Adhere to dark sky design strategies and minimize light_trespass to adjacent properties (0.5 fc at property line) confirmed by a photometric study. - 2.
+Install daylight sensors photocells or timers on all outdoor lighting for dusk to dawn operation.

-R. Bathrooms
+Q.R.
+Bathrooms

-- 1. Tiled tub and shower wall areas require a cementitious wall board or glass mat water-resistant gypboard. - 2.
+- 1. Tiled tub and shower wall areas require a cementitious wall board or glass mat water-resistant gyp - 2.
 Durable toilet accessories must include a medicine cabinet with a mirror and towel bar.

-S. Energy Conservation
+R.S.Energy Conservation

 New construction buildings must achieve a HERS Index of sixty-five (65).
-Buildings being rehabilitated mustachieve a HERS Index that equates to a fifteen percent (15%) reduction in energy usage over the existing building condition.
+Buildings being rehabilitated must achieve a HERS Index that equates to a fifteen percent (15%) reduction in energy usage over the existing building condition.
+(See QAP Section 2.9(N) for further details.)

-Insulation:
+1. Insulation:

 Insulation must be installed so that there are no gaps, voids, air intrusion or compression of the insulation.
 The insulation and a rigid air barrier (e.g. gypsum board) must be continuously in contact and aligned in all cases.
 Slab edge insulation shall be installed in accordance with the IECC 2012 or later requirements.
-Measured envelope leakage shall be less than or equal to one (1) CFM50 per ft2 of CFA(Conditioned Floor Area) or later requirements.
+Measured envelope leakage shall be less than or equal to one (1) CFM50 per ft2 of CFA (Conditioned Floor Area) or later requirements.